Parents, guardians, and families: Encourage your student to use our free services and resources.

-Handshake is Viterbo's is job and internship board for students and alumni.
+Handshake is Viterbo's job and internship board for students and alumni.
 This (free) service allows your student to create a profile and post a resume that are visible to potential employers.
 Handshake also hosts all the on-campus employment positions, including work study.
 Students sign in with their Viterbo email and password to claim their account.

 - UNST 110 - Major Exploration (1-credit, 8-week class offered fall/spring)